mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 - GSUB features: `isol fina fin2 fin3 medi med2 init nukt akhn rphf rkrf half vatu cjct cfar` (for appropriate scripts e.g. Indic, Arabic)
 - GPOS features: `abvm blwm mark mkmk curs cpsp dist requ kern`

-NB '`requ`' is not listed in the Microsoft registry of Feature tags; however it is found in the Arial Unicode MS font (it repositions the baseline for punctuation in Kannada script).
+NB `requ` is not listed in the Microsoft registry of Feature tags; however it is found in the Arial Unicode MS font (it repositions the baseline for punctuation in Kannada script).

 `kern` is used in some fonts to reposition marks etc. and is essential for correct display, so in mPDF `kern` is on by